-While on a local train to Chiang Mai, at each stop a group of ladies would come on board to sell their home-baked goods or locally grown produce.
+At each stop on a local train to Chiang Mai, a group of ladies would come on board to sell their home-baked goods or locally grown produce.
 I bought some sticky rice mixed with coconut milk and beans that is cooked in bamboo.
 They are always surprised when a Westerner (Farang) buys local food.

 I have had it before while traveling in Southeast Asia, and it is always good and filling.